-In any legislation made after 13 March 2014, references to "marriage", "husband", "wife", "widower" and "widow" will all include references to parties from same sex marriages: i.e. "husband" will include a man married to another man and "widower" will include a man whose marriage to another man ended with the other man's death.
+In any legislation made after 13 March 2014, references to "marriage," "husband", "wife," "widower" and "widow" will all include references to parties from same sex marriages: i.e. "husband" will include a man married to another man and "widower" will include a man whose marriage to another man ended with the other man's death.
 The same will apply for a same sex female married couple where the terms "wife" and "widow" are used.

 The law relating to the provision of GMPs for same sex spouses and civil partners on an equal treatment basis is currently uncertain.
 As noted above, UK legislation requires a same sex spouse or civil partner to be provided with a widower's GMP.
-Some commentators have suggested, however, that in the future, the courts might rule that the provision of a widower's GMP (regardless of their sex) to a same sex spouse or civil partner discriminates on grounds of sexual orientation
+Some commentators have suggested, however, that in the future, the courts might rule that the provision of a widower's GMP (regardless of their sex) to a same sex spouse or civil partner discriminates on the grounds of sexual orientation.

-But Didn't There Used To Be an Option To Provide Limited Benefits?
+But Didn't There Used to Be an Option to Provide Limited Benefits?

 Originally, the government provided an exemption for occupational pension plans so that it was only necessary to provide equal benefits for same sex spouses and civil partners in respect of pensionable service accrued on and from 5 December 2005.
-However, the courts have since ruled that this exemption does not correctly reflect EU law (which is overriding in this context).
+However, the courts have since ruled that this exemption did not correctly reflect EU law (which was overriding in this context).
+The UK government is incorporating this principle into UK legislation and it will take effect immediately before the end of 2023.
 The exemption, therefore, must be disregarded when determining the benefits payable to a same sex spouse or civil partner.
-Any plan rules that have ever taken advantage of the exemption will need to be amended to ensure compliance with EU law and previous benefit decisions will need to be revisited.
+Any plan rules that have ever taken advantage of the exemption will need to be amended to ensure compliance and previous benefit decisions will need to be revisited.
 Trustees could find themselves acting in breach of trust if they provide the higher equal benefit before amending their plan rules.